Protocol

 - A standalone service — a dedicated verification endpoint

 All three are equally valid.
 The protocol makes no architectural preference.
-What matters is that the verification steps execute completely and that execution is blocked on a negative result.
+What matters is that:

-A system that has attestations but skips verification is in violation — the attestation alone is not proof of compliance; verified attestation is.
+A system that has attestations but skips verification or skips receipt issuance is in violation.

 Scope, Agents, and Future Work